declanwilliamson/Webtest/README.md

 Client
 It is necessary to have version 97 or later of the Chrome browser to have WebTransport support within the browser.
 The browser also needs to be opened with the following commands to ensure that the traffic is over QUIC

-open /Applications/Google\ Chrome.app --args --ignore-certificate-errors-spki-list=BSQJ0jkQ7wwhR7KvPZ+DSNk2XTZ/MS6xCbo9qu++VdQ= --enable-experimental-web-platform-features --origin-to-force-quic-on=<IP of server>:4433
+open /Applications/Google\ Chrome.app --args --ignore-certificate-errors-spki-list=BSQJ0jkQ7wwhR7KvPZ+DSNk2XTZ/MS6xCbo9qu++VdQ= --enable-experimental-web-platform-features --origin-to-force-quic-on=IP of server:4433

 Once the browser is started select the index_wt.html that was cloned.
 In the server url box input the IP address of the server and click on the Run WebTransport test option to execute the tests.